scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

 NumPy, e.g., stable, what could you want to change about it.
 But we are refactoring the whole data type system.

+Despite this, poorly funded, mainly driven by volunteers outside of their main jobs.

+Very few people are rewarded for working on this (sometimes quite the contrary).

 ...

 The Scientific Python ecosystem of libraries